ustaxes/UsTaxes/.github/pull_request_template.md

 <!--
 If this PR resolves a specific issue

-	* include "fix: #xxx" in the PR's title so the master commit message includes this info

-	* include "Fixes #xxx" in the PR description so the issue is automatically closed.
+	* include "Fixes #xxx" in the PR description so the issue is linked and automatically closed on merge.

 Please sign all your commits.
 See https://github.com/ustaxes/UsTaxes/blob/master/docs/CONTRIBUTING.md#pull-request-guidelines for information on setting this up.